Montaser-Taher/Montaser-Taher/README.md

-Junior Developer | B.Sc.
+ B.Sc.
 (Hons) in Software Development

-📍 Based in Malta | University of Malta
+ Based in Malta

 About Me:

--  currently pursuing a Bachelor’s degree in Software Development at the University of Malta.
--  Enthusiastic about learning and growing in the tech world.
--  Building practical projects to strengthen my technical and problem-solving skills
+Bachelor’s degree graduate in Software Development from the University of Malta, with a strong interest in software engineering, mobile application development, artificial intelligence, and machine learning.
+Passionate about continuous learning and building practical projects that enhance technical, analytical, and problem-solving skills while creating real-world solutions.

 Interests:
 - Artificial Intelligence & Machine Learnining